web-auth/doc/pure-php/advanced-behaviours/authenticator-selection-criteria.md

 # Authenticator Selection Criteria

-By default, any type of authenticator can be used by your users and interact with you application.
+By default, any type of authenticator can be used by your users and interact with your application.
 In certain circumstances, you may need to select specific authenticators e.g. when user verification is required.

-The Webauthn API and this library allow you to define a set of options to disallow the registration of authenticators that do not fulfill with the conditions.
+The WebAuthn API and this library allow you to define a set of options to disallow the registration of authenticators that do not fulfill the conditions.

 The class `Webauthn\AuthenticatorSelectionCriteria` is designed for this purpose.
 It is used when generating the `Webauthn\PublicKeyCredentialCreationOptions` object.